aminnoura/Cognigy/README.md

 * Clone the project
 1. `yarn` -> installing the required dependencies
 2. `yarn dev` -> run the app in development mode with hot reloading
+2. `yarn prod` -> run the app in Production mode, create a production version under prod folder
     ### send `cat image` to chat and get a nice cat image back

 ## Config